sylvioneto/phonebook-appengine/README.md

 ### Terraform
 1. Create a new project and select it
-2. Open Cloud Shell and clone this repo into the Cloud Shell VM
+2. Open Cloud Shell, clone this repo into the Cloud Shell, then go to the folder
 ```
 git clone https://github.com/sylvioneto/phonebook-appengine.git
+cd ./phonebook-appengine
 ```
 3. Ensure the var is set, otherwise set it with `gcloud config set project` command
 ```